That dollar amount results from a 47.9% acceleration from $5.1 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Nicaragua has highly positive net exports in the international trade of apparel.
-In turn, these cashflows indicate Nicaragua’s strong competitive advantages under both the knit or unknit and crochet or non-crochet clothing and accessories categories.
+Historically Nicaragua generates highly positive net exports in the international trade of gold and to a lesser extent, silver and jewerly.
+In turn, these cashflows indicate Nicaragua’s strong competitive advantages under the gems and precious metals product category.

 Below are exports from Nicaragua that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Nicaragua’s goods trail Nicaraguan importer spending on foreign products.

-Nicaragua has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category, notably due to red ink recorded for both crude and refined petroleum oils as well as petroleum gases.
+Nicaragua has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category, notably due to red ink recorded for both refined and crude petroleum oils as well as petroleum gases.

 Nicaraguan Export Companies